 - Copy of High School Diploma, G.E.D., College Diploma/Transcript, or AMTI Test is required.

 - Complete 26 eLearning Hours and 78 classroom hours for a total of 104 hours.

 - CNA Bridge students must complete 26 eLearning Hours, 20 Classroom hours, and pass all competency exams.

 - Complete Requirements For the Arizona Food Handlers Card. (effective 10/1/13)

 - Complete and Submit the AZDPS fingerprint card application. (effective 10/1/13)

 - Pass all competency exams at 80% or higher, and 80% or higher on the course final exam.

-- Vocational opportunities exist to work as a Certified Caregiver in assisted living homes, facilities, and home health care agencies.
-The candidate must be 18 years old, a Certified Caregiver, with current certification in CPR and First Aid, plus a negative TB test to solicit these opportunities.
+- Vocational opportunities exist to work as an Assisted Living Caregiver in assisted living homes, facilities, and home health care agencies.
+The candidate must be 18 years old, an Assisted Living Caregiver ( 16 to 17 year olds can work as an Assistant Assisted Living Caregiver), with current certification in CPR and First Aid, Department of Public Safety Fingerprint Background check, plus a negative TB test to solicit these opportunities.